hivemq/hivemq-mqtt-client-dotnet/Documentation/docs/events/Reference.md

 | AfterUnsubscribe  | `AfterUnsubscribeEventArgs` |  `UnsubscribeResult` |
 | OnMessageReceived | `OnMessageReceivedEventArgs` |  `MQTT5PublishMessage` |

-### Packet Level
+## Packet Level Events

-These events happen based on MQTT packet activity.
+Packet level events are triggered by the underlying MQTT packet activity.
+These events provide a more granular level of control and can be useful for debugging or advanced use cases.

 | Event         | EventArgs Class          | Event Arguments      |
 | ------------- | ------------------------ | -------------------- |